octobercms/docs/3.x/cms/themes/layouts.md

 ---
-subtitle: Define the scaffold for each page on your website.
+subtitle: Define the scaffold for your website pages.
 ---
 # Layouts